Frequently Asked Questions About Licensed Legal Paraprofessionals (LLPs)

 1. What are LLPs?

 Licensed legal paraprofessionals (“LLPs”) in Colorado are a new legal profession.
-Under court rules approved by the Colorado Supreme Court in March 2023, paralegals and other legal paraprofessionals can apply for licensure to provide certain legal services in certain type of family law matters.
+Under court rules approved by the Colorado Supreme Court in March 2023, November 2023, and October 2025, paralegals and other legal paraprofessionals can apply for licensure to provide certain legal services in certain type of family law matters.

 The Colorado Supreme Court’s lengthy process for determining the scope and details of the LLP program involved years of planning, a written public comment period, and a public hearing.
 The details of that process can be found here.